-This article gives a brief introduction of custom codecs in KaDeck Professional and KaDeck Enterprise and covers the important steps to get you up and running quickly.
+This article gives a brief introduction of custom codecs in KaDeck Professional and KaDeck Enterprise and covers the essential steps to get you up and running quickly.

 Definition of Codec

-Codecs are a mighty feature in KaDeck as they allow for not only decoding and encoding custom data formats but also integration of additional (web) services.
+Codecs are a powerful feature in KaDeck as they allow for not only decoding and encoding custom data formats but also integration of additional (web) services.

 A codec consists of a decoding part for data consumption and an optional encoding part for data ingestion.
 Thus a codec is used in two ways:

 - Decode the record's byte array into a JSON value, which will be displayed to the user.

 - Encode a JSON value to a byte array for data ingestion.